aisingapore/Novella/README.md

 The first stage is attributed to `qrecsys.process` function.

-Every item is first encoded as two vector representations: the semantic embedding and transactional embedding.
-Then, these representations are serialised for use in the next stage.
+Every item in the database is first encoded into two vector representations: its semantic embedding and transactional embedding.
+Then, these representations are serialised and stored for use in the next stage.
+It is recommended to refresh the representations periodically.

-**Semantic embeddings** are found by encoding the title of every item in the database using Google's Universal Sentence Encoder (USE).
+**Semantic embeddings** are found by encoding the textual title/description of every item using Google's Universal Sentence Encoder (USE).

 We use the implementation of the USE encoder from [TF Hub](https://tfhub.dev) (this will be downloaded when you call `process`), which has been pre-trained on extensive data sources.
 The size of this embedding is 512.